Waiyan-Tun/Automated_RootCauseAnalyzer/README.md

 - **Database Connection Fails**:
   - Verify host, port, user, and password in `ConfigTab`.
-  - Ensure MySQL server is running or SQLite files are accessible.
+  - Ensure MySQL server is running or SQL server are accessible.
 - **No Tables Listed**:
   - Check database connection and refresh tables in `DataTab`.
 - **Analysis Errors**: